-- your operating system, its release version, and the machine (uname -srm). - your operating system, its release version, and the machine (uname -srm). - the version of samhain that you are using, and the options that you have supplied to configure, - · the command line options used to start samhain, and - the samhainre runtime configuration file.

-• If you think you have encountered a bug, it is usually very helpful if you run samhain in the foreground (i.e. not as daemon) with the command line switch -p debug to get some more information about the problem.
+- your operating system, its release version, and the machine (uname -srm). - your operating system, its release version, and the machine (uname -srm). - the version of samhain that you are using, and the options that you have supplied to configure. - If you think you have encountered a bug, it is usually very helpful if you run samhain in the foreground (i.e. not as daemon) with the command line switch -p debug to get some more information about the problem.